-We are pleased to invite you to attend the Annual Meeting of Stockholders of Comstock Resources, Inc. The meeting will be held at 10:00 a.m., local time, on Thursday, May 3, 2007, at the Westin Stonebriar Resort at 1549 Legacy Drive in Frisco, Texas.
+We are pleased to invite you to attend the Annual Meeting of Stockholders of Comstock Resources, Inc. The meeting will be held at 10:00 a.m., local time, on Tuesday, May 13, 2008, at the Westin Stonebriar Resort at 1549 Legacy Drive in Frisco, Texas.
 Your Board of Directors and management look forward to greeting those of you who are able to attend in person.
 We have included a map and directions to the meeting site on the back page of this proxy statement.

-- You will find enclosed the Notice of Annual Meeting of Stockholders on the following page that identifies two proposals for your action. - At the meeting we will present a report on Comstock's 2006 operating results and on other matters of interest to you. - You will find enclosed our 2006 Annual Report, which includes our financial statements.
+- You will find enclosed the Notice of Annual Meeting of Stockholders on the following page that identifies two proposals for your action. - At the meeting we will present a report on Comstock's 2007 operating results and on other matters of interest to you. - You will find enclosed our 2007 Annual Report, which includes our financial statements.

 Your vote is important.
 The Board of Directors appreciates and encourages stockholder participation in Comstock's affairs.
-Whether or not you can attend the meeting, please read the Proxy Statement carefully, then sign, date and return the enclosed proxy promptly in the envelope provided, so that your shares will be represented at the meeting.
+Whether or not you can attend the meeting, please read the Proxy Statement carefully, then vote through the internet, by telephone or sign, date and return the enclosed proxy promptly in the envelope provided, so that your shares will be represented at the meeting.